alex-bochkarev/bochkarev.io/content/tools/ts-git.md

 git commit -m"renamed variables"
 ```

+Output:

 ```text
 [unicode_vars 985d560] renamed variables
  1 file changed, 2 insertions(+), 2 deletions(-)
 ```

+Assume we want to make some unrelated change now.
+(Suddenly!
+Or maybe because
-Then we might remember that there is a more compact syntax for printing strings
+we've got an email about this) E.g., remember that there is a more compact
-in Python (suddenly!
-Or maybe because we've got an email about this).
-So we go
-back to the main branch to edit the file:
+syntax for printing strings in Python.
+So we go back to the main branch to edit
+the file:

 ```bash
 git checkout master
 ```

-We are back to the state we left made a spin-off, so we change the file to read:
+We are immediately back to the state we left when we made a spin-off, so we
+change the file to become:

 ```python
 print("Hello world")